Go straight to JAW's Fingerstyle Database!

 Now I'm not really a programmer; this is all hacky perl scripts and the database itself is an imitation XML text file, so the features are limited.
 On the plus side, if you have some great ideas that Roman and I didn't think of, and it doesn't require too much effort, I can probably hack it in!

-Without further ado, I welcome you to beta test JAWs Fingerstyle Database - feedback and bug reports appreciated!
+Go there: JAW's Fingerstyle Database - feedback and bug reports appreciated!